cmstead/js-codeformer/README.md

     - Introduce variable declaration into the code from selected variable use
 - Introduce function
     - Introduce function declaration into the code from selected function name or call
+- Lift and name function expression
+    - Lift selected function from its current position and name/rename it

 - Select Action (Action Palette)
     - Windows: ctrl+shift+j, p